mitchell-wallace/ChroniiJS/README.md

 **Database connection issues**
 - Check that the app has write permissions to the user data directory
 - Verify better-sqlite3 native module is properly built
+- In development, check if `chronii-dev.db` exists in the user data directory
+- For production issues, check if `chronii.db` exists in the user data directory

 **TypeScript errors during build**
 - Ensure all dependencies are installed: `npm install`